Overview

 - Timestamp Type: Source of message timestamps

-: Use timestamp when message is written to Kafka
+CreateTime: Use timestamp from producerLogAppendTime: Use timestamp when message is written to Kafka

 - Segment Time: Maximum time before creating a new log segment (e.g.,

-for 1 hour) - Segment Size: Maximum size of a log segment before rolling to a new segment (e.g.,
+1hfor 1 hour) - Segment Size: Maximum size of a log segment before rolling to a new segment (e.g.,

-1.02K MB
+1.02K MB)

 Smaller segments enable finer-grained retention and compaction but increase overhead.
 For high-throughput CDC topics, segment times of 1 hour and sizes around 1 GB are typical.